wallarm/product-documentation/docs/latest/about-wallarm/api-discovery.md

     * The list of endpoints presented in your specification but not discovered by Wallarm (endpoints that are not in use, also known as "Zombie API").
 * [Track changes](#tracking-changes-in-api) in API that took place within the selected period of time.
 * Quickly [create rules](../user-guides/api-discovery.md#api-inventory-and-rules) per any given API endpoint.
-* Get full list of the malicious requests per any given API endpoint.
+* Get a full list of the malicious requests per any given API endpoint.
 * Provide your developers with access to the built API inventory reviewing and downloading.

 ## How API Discovery works?